woosal1337/blog/web-app/source/_posts/print.md

 ### `end`

-- `sep` above helped us to seperate our input arguments with literally anything we want in `string` format, but what about for custom ends?
+- `sep` above helped us to separate our input arguments with literally anything we want in `string` format, but what about for custom ends?

 ```python